 Today we leave Botswana, crossing into Zimbabwe, where we head to Victoria Falls.

 Vic Falls is one of the major adventure hotspots in Africa, offering a multitude of exciting activities.
 Go bungee jumping, white water rafting, abseiling, or canoeing.
 Take a scenic flight over Victoria Falls by plane, helicopter or microlight to see the full grandeur of this famous natural feature.
+An optional boat cruise along the Zambezi River is the perfect way to end an eventful first day at Vic Falls.

 Two days to pack in optional adventure activities galore and explore Victoria Falls.

 Don't miss a visit to Victoria Falls to marvel at the world's largest sheet of falling water.
-Take a zip-line ride or go gorge swinging in Batoka Gorge, go canoeing or game viewing, or take a sunset cruises on the Zambezi River.
+Take a zip-line ride or go gorge swinging in Batoka Gorge, go canoeing or game viewing, or take a sunset cruise on the Zambezi River.

-The white water rafting on this part of the Zambezi is rated as some of the best in the world, so take this chance to experience the adrenalin inducing adventure.
-Other options include cultural tours, horse back riding and tram rides across Victoria Falls Bridge, amongst other options.
+The white water rafting on this part of the Zambezi is rated as some of the best in the world, so take this chance to experience the adrenalin-inducing adventure.
+Other options include cultural tours, horseback riding and tram rides across Victoria Falls Bridge, amongst other options.

-Cover more ground in our adventure truck today as we drive to our campsite near Chipata, in the less developed Eastern Province of Zambia.
+Cover more ground in our adventure truck today as we drive to our campsite near Chipata, in the less-developed Eastern Province of Zambia.

 On day 24 we complete the journey to Mfuwe village at the South Luangwa National Park, one of the finest wildlife reserves in Africa.